ChatGPT Statistics (2023) — The Key Facts and Figures

 What are the main competitors to ChatGPT?

-• Google is expected to launch its own conversation-based AI application, ‘Bard’, in the coming weeks.
-Bard will — like ChatGPT — provide searchers with synthesized information in the form of direct answers to their questions and requests.
-Based on preview images of Bard released on 6 February 2022, it seems that Google search results will still provide links to top ranking articles, albeit directly below Bard’s answers at the top of the Google search interface.
+- Google launched early access to its own conversation-based AI application, ‘Bard’, on 21 March 2023.
+Bard — like ChatGPT — provides searchers with synthesized information in the form of direct answers to their questions and requests.
 (Source: Google.)

 Will I lose my job because of ChatGPT?